-Assessment - Consistent - The subject land is zoned R3 Medium Density Residential and this Direction does not therefore apply.
+Assessment - Consistent - The subject land is zoned E3 Environmental Management and this Direction does not therefore apply.
+No future land use will limit the agricultural productivity of the site.

 1.3 Mining, Petroleum Production & Extractive Industries

 This direction applies when a planning proposal would have the effect of: (a) prohibiting the mining of coal or other minerals, production of petroleum, or winning or obtaining of extractive materials, or